+Anatomy: cat's eye

+C Schéma : Laurence BERTHEL

 1. What are the three main strategies developed by living beings to find their bearings, hunt or communicate.

 2. The cat is famous for its good night vision.
 What do you notice when it crosses the headlights of a car?

 3. The cat, like all felines, has a membrane lining the retina, the tapetum lucidum.
 Like a mirror, it reflects light and makes it pass through the retina a second time.
-Its eyes need six times less light than those of humans. makes it pass through the retina a second time.
-Its eyes need six times less light than those of numans.
-4. Which object was inspired by the cat's eye (hint: we come across it on the roads) References, link, bibliography: All about Cats Eyes (Are We There Yet: Guide to Roads)
+Its eyes need six times less light than those of humans.

+4. Which object was inspired by the cat's eye (hint: we come across it on the roads)
-Cat Eyes: Anatomy, Function and Vision

-Zintegrowana Platforma Edukacyjna
+All about Cats Eyes (Are We There Yet: Guide to Roads) Cat Eyes: Anatomy, Function and Vision Zintegrowana Platforma Edukacyjna